paradigm/SkyBison/README.md

     :b

-If the user inputs "v", SkyBison will recognize that the user wants ".vimrc" and select it (or prompt the user to hit <cr> to select it).
+If the user inputs "v", SkyBison will recognize that the user wants ".vimrc" and select it (or prompt the user to hit &lt;cr&gt; to select it).
 However, if the user inputs "s" (which is in both .bashrc and .zshrc, but not in .vimrc), the user will see the following: